Included are all phases of Restorative and Cosmetic dentistry such as:

 Crowns are sometimes known as "caps".
-They cover your entire tooth (thus the common term "cap") and are made of all porcelain, a porcelain/ceramic or metal combination.
+They cover your entire tooth (thus the common term "cap") and are made of all porcelain or a porcelain/ceramic combination.
 Crowns are necessary to provide support for teeth that have had old broken down fillings, teeth that are fractured or severely decayed, after a root canal, and chipped or sensitive teeth.
 Crowns strengthen and protect remaining tooth structure and also can be used to improve the appearance of natural teeth that are malformed, malpositioned or discolored.

 When teeth are missing and there are teeth on either side of the space, a bridge is possible as an alternative to a removable replacement for those missing teeth.
 Bridgework and dental implants can both frequently accomplish the same result in different ways.
 A bridge is called such because it bridges the open space or span.
 When as little as one tooth is lost, five or more other teeth may be effected and drift.
 This shift can cause one of several problems: jaw pain (TMJ problems), a predisposition to gum disease or decay (due to more difficult hygiene) or lastly, a collapse of the bones in the jaws that will lead to decreased chewing function and the future loss of other teeth.